From Electors to Elections, from Voter to Voting and from Candidates to Counting: ICT Apps create a perfect Ecosystem

 The Suite of application developed in the recent times provides interoperability between the several departments of ECI thereby providing the improvement in management and sharing of data.
 Secondly, the ICT platform of ECI improves business processes for all electoral staff as well as enhances transparency of election management flow.
 Thirdly, the integration of software allows ECI to develop IT facilities easily and respond timely to the growing expectations of the elections and electors.
 And lastly, these ICT applications have enabled ECI by making communication easier, reducing the time and effort, better functionality, improved control that has led to an increase in the efficiency of the Conduct of Elections.

 The suite of web-based and mobile Apps stitch the end to end processes of elections and provide valuable assistance for decision-makers.
 The development made in ICT by ECI has laid the foundation for the next general elections to Parliament in the year 2024.

 The Election Commission of India is an autonomous constitutional authority responsible for administering election processes in India.
 The body administers elections to the Lok Sabha, Rajya Sabha, State Legislative Assemblies in India, and the offices of the President and Vice President in the country.
 The Election Commission operates under the authority of Constitution per Article 324, and subsequently enacted Representation of the People Act.

-Download our NEW Mobile App 'Voter Helpline' from Play Store.
-The Android App 'Voter Helpline' provides you easy searching of your name in Electoral Roll, filling up online forms, knowing about Elections, and most importantly, lodging grievance.
+Download our Mobile App 'Voter Helpline' from Play Store and App Store.
+The App 'Voter Helpline' provides you easy searching of your name in Electoral Roll, filling up online forms, knowing about Elections, and most importantly, lodging grievance.
 You will have access to everything about Election Commission of India.
 You can view the latest Press release, Current News, Events, Gallery and much more.
 You can also track your form application and status of your grievance.
 Click here to download.
 Don't forget to give your feedback from the link provided within the Application.